marlens123/ponds_extended/README.md

 1. Create a new anaconda environment with Python 3.10.0
 2. pip install the packages specified in `requirements.txt` (part 1)
-3. If you try to run `model_selection.py` (recreation of training pipeline), go to ERROR1 and ERROR2 further below in this file
+3. If you try to run `model_selection.py` (recreation of training pipeline), go to ADD1 and ADD2 further below in this file

 ---------------------------------------

-The weights of our final model can be found in `model_weights/best_modelfinal_runsharpen500.h5`.
-We also included the weights of a patch size 32 x 32 configuration, as we used these for testing smooth patch prediction.
+The weights of the current final model can be found in `weights/`.

+`model_weights/` contains the weights of the thesis model.
+This folder also contains the weights of a patch size 32 x 32 configuration, which was used to test smooth patch prediction.

 In the file heads you will find relative paths to data that you need for running the code.
 These paths refer to the myshare folder that comes with the thesis.